LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 Firstly, you need .NET 6 SDK.
 You can download the SDK based on your system from [Microsoft .NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) website.

+Please check [How to check that .NET is already installed](https://learn.microsoft.com/en-us/dotnet/core/install/how-to-detect-installed-versions) to verify installed .NET versions on your machine.

 ### Visual Studio Code

 Next, the [VS Code](https://code.visualstudio.com/) editor tool with the free [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).

+**Note**:
-**Note**: There is also the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) that gives developers more "Visual Studio like" experience and features than the C# extension.
+1. There is also the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) that gives developers more "Visual Studio like" experience and features than the C# extension.
 However, the C# Dev Kit extension requires Visual Studio License.
+2. The C# extension requires [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), but you can setup and compile .NET 6.0 project with the .NET 7.0 SDK.

 ### Access to the RTO